sourcegraph/handbook/content/people-ops/hiring.md

     - How do this candidate's skills, accomplishments, and interest in Sourcegraph compare to other candidates or our current team?
     - What makes us excited about hiring this candidate?

+## Making a referral

+Current employees can refer a candidate [here](https://hire.lever.co/referrals/new)

 ## Hiring flow

 For any members of a hiring team, please see [this folder](https://drive.google.com/drive/u/0/folders/1tJAroT8Z1sPnWkETSbe2mFFaD5_g7Q_E) for a breakdown of each team's hiring process.
 The documents will outline responsibilities by role (Hiring Manager, Scheduling Coordinator, and People Ops) for each team.